Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 PLE injection magnitude relative to the residual stream.
 100k C4 tokens, bf16.

 At Layers 13 and 14, the PLE injection is 5 to 6 times larger than the residual stream itself.
-This is not a subtle bias being added.
-This is the single largest arithmetic event in the model's forward pass.
+This bias isn't subtle, it is the single largest representational shift in the model's forward pass.

-Layer 0's ratio of 2.87 is the third-largest event in the table, but it's a different animal.
-L0 is the initial PLE conditioning of the residual stream, a one-shot bootstrap that sets up the token-identity signal the rest of the model builds on.
-It is not the mid-network thunderclap at L13/L14, and I haven't ablated it yet.
-The rest of this post is about the mid-network event.
+Layer 0's ratio of 2.87 is the third largest event in the table, but it's a different case.
+L0 is the initial PLE conditioning of the residual stream, a one-shot bootstrap that sets up the token identity signal the rest of the model builds on.
+It is not the same kind of injection as L13/L14, and I haven't ablated it yet.
+The rest of this post is about that midnetwork injection.

 Meanwhile, Layers 25 through 32 form a silent band.
 The gate still fires with large activation norms, but the final PLE contribution is less than 7% of the residual.
 The gate machinery is running, but it's being used inhibitorily.
 Most of the gate work in late layers suppresses rather than injects.